Celebrating 41 years as a society!

 dramatic roles such as Lohengrin, Parsifal,

-Tannhäuser, Stolzing, Siegmund and Siegfried
+Tannhäuser, Stolzing, Siegmund and Siegfried but

-but also Florestan („Fidelio“), Paul („Die tote
+also Florestan („Fidelio“), Paul („Die tote Stadt“)

-Stadt“) and Hoffmann („Les Contes
+and Hoffmann („Les Contes d’Hoffmann“).
+It

-d’Hoffmann“).
-It extends furthermore to lyric-
+extends furthermore to lyric-dramatic roles such

-dramatic roles such as Erik („Der fliegende
+as Erik („Der fliegende Holländer“), and much

-sought after guest at all major opera houses
+more… He’s a much sought after guest at all major

-from the Bayreuth and Salzburg Festivals to
+opera houses from the Bayreuth and Salzburg

-Munich, Berlin, Hamburg, Paris, London,
+Festivals to Munich, Berlin, Hamburg, Paris,

-Barcelona, Vienna, Madrid, Milan, Toulouse,
+London, Barcelona, Vienna, Madrid, Milan,

-Helsinki, New York and Tokyo.
+Toulouse, Helsinki, New York and Tokyo.

-Born in Holstein, in the North of Germany,
+Born in Holstein, in the North of Germany, Klaus

-several years with the Philharmonic State
+years with the Philharmonic State Orchestra

-Orchestra Hamburg.
-Later he studied at the
+Hamburg.
+Later he studied at the Conservatory in

-Conservatory in Lübeck and gave up his
+Lübeck and gave up his position as a horn player

-become a tenor.
-He made his debut in
+in the orchestra to become a tenor.
+He made his

-company at the Opera in Dresden.
+the company at the Opera in Dresden.
 Since 2003

 he has been a freelance artist.